SpicyJae/Fabflix/README.md

 Technologies used:

-Java
-MySQL (JDBC)
-JSP
-Java Servlet
-HTML
-XML
-Amazon Web Services (AWS)
+Java, MySQL (JDBC), JSP, Java Servlet, HTML, XML, Amazon Web Services (AWS), Apache Tomcat, Google Recaptcha
-Apache Tomcat
-Recaptcha

 In the website the user can do a secure login using an email, password, and recaptcha for authentication.
 From there the user can either search or browse for movies on the home page.